Rafapia/Homelab/docs/5_homeassistant.md

 ## Configuration

 The setup process for HomeAssistant is very straightforward.
-The first-login wizard takes care of most essential configurations.
-Then, we just go to **Settings > General** and make sure that our region, language, timezone, dark mode, and all other similar settings about our home and UX are correct.
+The first-login wizard takes care of the essential configurations.
+Then, we just go to **Settings > General** and make sure that our region, language, timezone, dark mode, and all other similar settings about our home and UI are correct.

 Another great thing about HomeAssistant is that they have great mobile apps.
 Aside from just providing access to the dashboard on the go, just like the web interface, it turns the phone itself into a collection of sensors.
 Once logged in, our phone will appear under devices, and if we go to **Settings > People > \<Your Username\>**, we can associate the phone to our Profile: